ericseppanen/cddl-cat/README.md

 # Implementation Details

-- Supports CBOR and JSON encodings, controlled by the `serde_cbor` and `serde_json` features.
+- Supports CBOR and JSON encodings, controlled by the `ciborium` and `serde_json` features.

 - An "Intermediate Validation Tree" ([`ivt`](https://docs.rs/cddl-cat/latest/cddl-cat/ivt/)) is constructed